Olfaction, the process of smelling, is a dog’s primary sense.

 Searching for odour… Early on in the training process except for the last dog had been in class for 6 weeks. (this is an old video)

-I am now a Certified NoseWork Instructor (through the National Association of Canine ScentWork–NACSW).
-The progression of classes is:
+I am a Certified NoseWork Instructor (through the National Association of Canine ScentWork–NACSW).
+This means I constantly upgrade my understanding of olfaction, air flow and how to teach K9 Nosework.

 - Intro to Nosework